decretist/Dissertation/Chapter2/presentation.markdown

 Pennington, History of Medieval Canon Law (Washington, D.C: Catholic University of America Press, 2008), 34).

-[4] **The role of the *de eodem* rubrics in Winroth's argument that the Aa, Bc, Fd, and P mss. of the *Decretum* are a first recension rather than an abbreviation of the vulgate.
-(Anders Winroth, *The Making of Gratian’s Decretum* (Cambridge: Cambridge University Press, 2000)) Kuttner's statement of the "untidy seams" problem in "Acta and Agenda", and how Winroth solves it.** Winroth observed that there are 398 *de eodem* rubrics in the vulgate *Decretum*, see (Anders Winroth, “Uncovering Gratian’s Original Decretum with the Help of Electronic Resources,” *Columbia Library Columns* 46, no. 1 (1997): 28); and (Winroth, *The Making of Gratian’s Decretum*, 127).
+[4] Winroth observed that there are 398 *de eodem* rubrics in the vulgate *Decretum*, see (Anders Winroth, “Uncovering Gratian’s Original Decretum with the Help of Electronic Resources,” *Columbia Library Columns* 46, no. 1 (1997): 28); and (Anders Winroth, *The Making of Gratian’s Decretum* (Cambridge: Cambridge University Press, 2000), 127).
 The precision of this frequently-cited number can be refined in ways that demonstrate the true power of the careful use of electronic resources for the study of this, or any, text.
 (In the following examples, `edF.txt` is the filename of the OCP-format Reuter and Silagi e-text of the Friedberg edition.
 The commands used in the examples should work on any macOS or Linux-based system.)
-Winroth's figure of 398 simply represents the number of occurrences of the substring "de eodem" in the file:
-`grep -i "de eodem" edF.txt | wc -l` returns 398.
+Winroth's figure of 398 simply represents the number of occurrences of the substring "de eodem" in the file: `grep -i "de eodem" edF.txt | wc -l` returns 398.
 Most, but not all, of the occurrences of the substring "de eodem" do, in fact, appear in the context of a rubric, In one case, *de Cons.* D.2 c.3, the inscription reads *Idem de eodem* ("the same person about the same thing"), and refining the search to count those occurrences that do **not** appear alongside the OCP rubric `<T R>` or inscription `<T I>` tags reveal that in 8 instances, the words *de eodem* are simply part of the text of a canon or *dictum*:
 `grep -i "de eodem" edF.txt | egrep -v "<T R>|<T I>" | wc -l` returns 8.
 Setting aside, then, those instances in which the words *de eodem* occur in canons, *dicta*, or inscriptions (and acknowledging that the criteria